SamiraMHosseini/Thread-Coordination-and-Resource-Management-with-Singletons/README.md

 It also creates a std::promise and std::future pair for synchronization, and calls the _getch() function to wait for a keypress before notifying the Controller thread.

 # Key points to note:
+The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
+It is particularly useful when you need to coordinate actions across multiple threads or objects.

-The CtrlSingleton and ThrdCounter classes utilize the Singleton pattern, ensuring only one instance of each class exists throughout the program's lifetime.
+In this code, the CtrlSingleton and ThrdCounter classes are implemented as Singletons, ensuring that only one instance of each class is created throughout the program.
+The methods GetInstance() in both classes are responsible for creating and returning the unique instances.

-The A, B, C, and D threads are detached, meaning they can continue running even after the main thread has exited.
-The Controller thread is responsible for waiting for
+The Singleton pattern is used here to manage shared resources (mutex and condition variables) and to coordinate the execution of threads in a synchronized manner.
+By using the Singleton pattern, the code ensures that all threads interact with the same instance of the ControllerSingleton and TCSingleton classes, providing a consistent and controlled way of managing synchronization and thread coordination.

+However, it is worth noting that the Singleton pattern can sometimes be considered an anti-pattern due to its global state and potential issues with testing and maintainability.
+As such, it's important to carefully consider when and how to use it in your projects.
+In this particular case, the Singleton pattern seems to be a suitable choice for managing shared resources and coordinating threads.